 Careers / Further study

 Studying for the GDL is a stepping stone in achieving a successful career as a legal professional.
-Many students who complete the GDL go on to study the LLM in Advanced Legal Practice (LPC LLM) or LLM Bar Training Course, or may take the SQE to achieve qualified solicitor status.
+Many students who complete the GDL go on to study the LLM Bar Training Course, or may take the SQE to achieve qualified solicitor status.
 Others may use the qualification within their own profession or job.